Predict the products you would expect from the reaction of NaBH4 ... | Channels for Pearson+

 Textbook Question

 Predict the products you would expect from the reaction of NaBH4 with the following compounds.
-You may assume that these reactions take place in methanol as the solvent. (c) Ph-COOH
+You may assume that these reactions take place in methanol as the solvent. (a) CH3-(CH2)8-CHO

 Verified Solution